 All systems are currently online.

 Vendors and providers must have a test submitter ID and password which begins with MC9* (issued by the EDI help desk) to submit test electronic batch transactions before June 1, 2015 and any electronic batch transactions after the ICD-10 changes are implemented.
-Be sure your vendor receives this information.
+Please be sure your vendor receives this information.
 Testing with other payers does not ensure that your claims will process correctly with Arkansas Medicaid.

 VFC and ARKids-B SCHIP vaccines